nemoNoboru/nemoNoboru.github.io/_posts/2016-07-18-Google-summer-of-code.markdown

 Ok.
 Enough introduction.
-This summer, as a 2016 Google summer of code student my project is extend an existing ruby binding to support the CapnProto RPC part.
+This summer, as a 2016 Google summer of code student my project is extend an existing ruby binding to support CapnProto RPC.

 But, CapnProto is all coded on C++.
 Also, it needs to **generate some code** based on your schema to work...
-And add it to your **compilation** unit...
+And add that generated code to your **compilation** unit...

-**How do you that on ruby??**
+**How do you that in ruby??**

 Well, it's actually **simple**.
-The guys that made capnproto also made what they call a "dynamic API" that is, a way of runtime-loading your schema and using that.
+The guys that made capnproto also added to the library what they call a "dynamic API" that is, a way of runtime-loading your schema and using it to generate DynamicCapabilities Which is a capability that is, well... dynamic.

-Without compiling and generating anything.
-So, with some wrapping C++ dynamic api classes on ruby and with some tweaks i have actually [made it][linkBinding].
+So, with some wrapping C++ dynamic classes in ruby and with some tweaks i have [made it][linkBinding].

-Also, you can check what i have done on this [link][linkCommits]
+Also, you can check what i have done on this [link][linkCommits].

 On future posts i will highlight the optimizations, design decisions and problems